vonsbuffet/vousbuffet/README.md

 Start by exploring ViB header files; member variables explain what they do.

-Header files define a class (the "ViB") that declares the 4 functions.
+Header files define a class (the "ViB") that declares 4 functions.
-</br>The Source files define the 4 functions for the class; where member variables are assigned.
+</br>The Source files define 4 functions for the class; where member variables are assigned.

 After a couple ViB, you will see a pattern that will help you learn the rest.